SFbaystar/movie_api/README.md

 4. Execute each java class by TestNG

 << Bug Found >>
 1. Bug-001 - parameter "count" does not work.
 The response is always have all movies (total 16), no matter the count value (not 0, like 1 or 10)
 2. Bug-002 - parameter "q" can be set as other title without any message, but the response ia always as the same as "batman"
 3. Bug-003 - poster_path link is not available for some movies

+<< Test execution report >>
+SPL-001: No two movies should have the same image

+Test result: Same image not found.

+SPL-002: All poster_path links must be valid. poster_path link of null is also acceptable Test result: Several movies do not have images links.
+Bug-003 logged.

+SPL-003: Sorting requirement.
+Rule #1 Movies with genre_ids == null should be first in response.
+Rule #2, if multiple movies have genre_ids == null, then sort by id (ascending).
+For movies that have non-null genre_ids, results should be sorted by id (ascending)

+Test result: sort test case added.

+SPL-004: The number of movies whose sum of "genre_ids" > 400 should be no more than 7.
+Another way of saying this is: there at most 7 movies such that their sum of genre_ids is great than 400
+Test result: No more than 7 result confirmed.
+SPL-005: There is at least one movie in the database whose title has a palindrome in it.
+Example: "title": "Batman: Return of the Kayak Crusaders".
+The title contains ‘kayak’ which is a palindrome.

+Test result: Found palindrome word in title.

+SPL-006: There are at least two movies in the database whose title contain the title of another movie.
+Example: movie id: 287757 (Scooby-Doo Meets Dante), movie id: 404463 (Dante).
+This example shows one such set.
+The business requirement is that there are at least two such occurrences.

+Test result: Confirmed there are at least two movies whose title contain the title of another movie.